Zenon-Nowakowski/Zenon-Nowakowski/README.md

 ### Hi there 👋
-- I have been programming in the C family for 5 years
+- I have been programming in the C-suite for 5 years
-- I am a big fan of python
-- I am currently enrolled in too many freecodecamp courses
+- Python adict
 - I graduated from Texas A&M Commerce